Acoustic Floating Floor - Stud Rail System Type SRS

 For example, it might be necessary to isolate a plant room from office accommodation below, reduce external noise such as low flying aircraft penetrating the roof of a building or reducing the transmission of footfall impact noise from one apartment to another below.

-SRS floating floor systems have been used successfully in applications such as Plant rooms, Offices, Prestigious Apartment Blocks, TV, Radio and Recording Studios, Cinemas, Concert Halls and Audiometry rooms.
+SRS Acoustic Floating Floor Systems have been used successfully in applications such as Plant rooms, Offices, Prestigious Apartment Blocks, TV, Radio and Recording Studios, Cinemas, Concert Halls and Audiometry rooms.

 - Laminated steel and natural rubber elastomer bearings are located beneath rigid steel channels positioned to suit the load distribution arrangement.